CANADA STOCKS-Futures point to lower start for TSX

+CANADA STOCKS-TSX rises over 1 pct, led by bank and energy shares

+TORONTO, May 5 Canada's main stock index rose over 1 percent on Friday, as a rebound in oil prices drove energy stocks higher and major lenders posted robust gains.

-Feb 25 Stock futures pointed to a lower start for Canada's main stock index on Wednesday, a day after weaker-than-expected quarterly earnings from Bank of Montreal dragged down the index.
+April 6 Stock futures pointed to a lower opening for Canada's main stock index on Monday after a dismal U.S. payrolls report led investors to pare bets the Federal Reserve would hike interest rates anytime soon.

 TOP STORIES